-Liquor, also known as spirits, is made by distilling fermented grains, fruits, or vegetables.
+Liquor, or spirits, is made by distilling fermented grains, fruits, or vegetables.
 Examples of liquors include whiskey, vodka, gin, and rum.
 Liquors typically have a higher alcohol content than other alcoholic beverages, ranging from 40% to 50% alcohol by volume (ABV).

-Liqueur is made by combining a distilled spirit with various flavourings, such as herbs, fruits, nuts, and sweeteners.
+Liqueur combines a distilled spirit with various flavourings, such as herbs, fruits, nuts, and sweeteners.
 Examples of liqueurs include Amaretto, Grand Marnier, and Kahlúa.
 Liqueurs typically have a lower alcohol content than liquors, ranging from 15% to 30% ABV.

 Crème vs. Cream Liqueurs